Teapot of Sagittarius points to Milky Way center

 Once you’ve found the Teapot, assuming you have a dark sky, you can see “steam” billowing out of the spout.
 Gaze into the midst of this “steam” – into the thickest part of it – and you’ll be gazing toward the center of our Milky Way galaxy.

 The Teapot is highest in the evening sky in August

-Because the sun passes in front of Sagittarius from about December 18 to January 20, the Teapot is not visible or easily seen during winter.
-However, about a half year later – on July 1 – the Teapot climbs to its highest point for the night around midnight (1:00 a.m. daylight saving time), when it appears due south.
-As seen from our mid-northern latitudes, the Teapot rises in the southeast about 3 hours before its climbs to its highest point, then sets in the southwest about 3 hours afterwards.
+Because the sun passes in front of Sagittarius from about December 18 to January 20, the Teapot isn’t visible then.
+However, about half a year later – on July 1 – the Teapot climbs to its highest point for the night around midnight (1 a.m. daylight saving time or DST), when it appears due south as seen from the Northern Hemisphere or due north as seen from the Southern Hemisphere.
+In August, the Teapot – and the Milky Way center – reach their highest points for the night during the evening hours.